2000s in Japan

-The 2000s in Japan began with hope and optimism for the 21st century and ended with the Late-2000s recession.
+The 2000s in Japan began with hope and optimism for the 21st century and ended with the late-2000s recession.

-Gaming systems like the PlayStation 3, the Nintendo Wii, and the Nintendo DS continued to help generate the profits of Japan-based electronic companies like Nintendo and Sony.
-Video games released and/or developed in Japan would see an improvement with their physics engine, their artificial intelligence, and see their graphics become high definition.
+Gaming systems like the PlayStation 3, the Wii, and the Nintendo DS continued to help generate the profits of Japan-based electronic companies like Nintendo and Sony.
+Video games released and/or developed in Japan would see an improvement with their physics engines, their artificial intelligence, and see their graphics become high definition.
 Many young people would live with their parents and spend their time reading manga and watching anime due to the lack of employment for young people in Japan during this decade.

 The average price of gasoline at the end of the 2000s would be $8/gallon; making it unaffordable for most Japanese people to drive long distances unless necessary.

-Anime of the 2000s would include Bleach, One Piece, Kirby of the Stars, Sonic X, Tokyo Mew Mew, Ojamajo Doremi, Gurren Lagann, and Kodai Ōja Kyōryū Kingu.
+Some examples of anime of the 2000s would include Bleach, One Piece, Kirby of the Stars, Sonic X, Tokyo Mew Mew, Ojamajo Doremi, Gurren Lagann, and Kodai Ōja Kyōryū Kingu.
 Most of these anime shows mentioned here would also go on to relative success in North America and Europe in the 2000s.
 For example, Tokyo Mew Mew became Mew Mew Power while Ojamajo Doremi became Magical Doremi.

 Social

 Employment

 While people were losing their jobs, technology still was advancing at an exponential rate - making more jobs obsolete as new technologies replaced the old.
 Manufacturing jobs were being replaced with service sector jobs just like they were doing in the Western countries—leading to people being underemployed in either minimum wage or near-minimum wage jobs.
-There was some economic recovery during this decade; but the spending on cars and whiskey had not return to the levels that were reached during the Japanese economic boom of the 1980s.
+There was some economic recovery during this decade; but the spending on cars and whiskey had not returned to the levels that were reached during the Japanese economic boom of the 1980s.
 Japanese employers and companies made up for the labor shortages in the 1990s by hiring temporary workers without security or job benefits.

 As of March 2010, the unemployment rate in Japan is 4.9%; a very low number compared to the unemployment rate during the height of the Lost Decade.
 The Lost Decade would finally come to a close in the year 2000; marking a decade of economic renewal after a gradual recession.